 Lanzarote is part of Spain, and therefore within the Schengen area.

-If you are one of them, you don’t need a visa.
+If you are, you don’t need a visa.
 Otherwise, you need a Schengen Visa.

 For everyone, you need a valid ID to travel within the country, and also to take a plane or ferry.